shishirm18/aws-ccp-concepts/README.md

 * SQS is the AWS Oldest offering (over 10 years old)
 * Its fully managed (~ serverless), use to decouple applications
+* Messages are deleted after they're read by consumers.
+* No limit to how many messages can be in the queue.
+* Low latency (<10ms)
+* Consumers share the work to read messages & scale horizontally